ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

   - [ ] My intuition is that I should train as long as possible, and make just 8 predictions per task.
 - [x] Check the evaluation prints of the architects.
 They are different to normal scoring
 - [ ] Make more evaluations on the evaluation set and compare to test set.
 I want to see a correlation of runtime and score.
+- [ ] What if I use 2 GPU slots for training?
+Currently just 40% of GPU memory is used.